novatogatorop/contact-me/README.md

-# README
+## Contact Form for Rails App
-Contact form in Rails app
+Let's assume that you already have a Rails application.